 When were fountain pens first used?

-References to fountain pens being used in Europe begin in the 17th and 18th centuries.
+People began using fountain pens in Europe in the 17th and 18th century.

 Early European reservoir pens

 In 1636, Daniel Schwenter combined two quills together with a cork to seal the end and hold ink.